 - Strong interpersonal skills

 Our internship program, which spans three consecutive semesters, occurs during the second year of our program and is considered the culminating experience for all candidates.
 While you continue to work full time, you'll apply the knowledge and skills you've acquired through your coursework as you engage in authentic and meaningful leadership opportunities and experiences in a public and/or private school setting.

-You'll participate in or lead a wide variety of activities designed to develop the knowledge, understandings and skills necessary to facilitate learning for all students.
-Working with your principal mentor and a faculty supervisor, you'll become involved in innovative projects, management functions and problem-based activities as well as the day-to-day administrative duties faced by principals.
-These include helping create, implement and evaluate a School Improvement Plan; conducting a full teacher evaluation cycle; reviewing the school budget; joining an IEP, Section 504, or disciplinary conference; participating in the hiring process; and collaborating with teachers to modify curriculum and instructional strategies.
+You'll participate in or lead a wide variety of activities designed to develop the knowledge, understanding and skills necessary to facilitate learning for all students.
+Working with your principal mentor and a faculty supervisor, you'll become involved in innovative projects, management functions and problem-based activities, as well as the day-to-day administrative duties faced by principals.
+These include helping create, implement and evaluate a school improvement plan; conducting a full teacher evaluation cycle; reviewing the school budget; joining an IEP, Section 504 or disciplinary conference; participating in the hiring process; and collaborating with teachers to modify curriculum and instructional strategies.